About this book

 Jonas T. Bengtsson

-Jonas T. Bengtsson was born in 1976.
-He is the author of the critically acclaimed and prize-winning debut Amina’s Letters, which won the BG Bank First Book Award and was a finalist for the Weekendavisens Litterature Prize.
+Jonas T. Bengtsson is the author of the critically acclaimed debut Amina’s Letters, which won the BG Bank First Book Award.
 His second novel, Submarino, was awarded the PO Enquist Literary Prize.
-House of Anansi Press will be debuting Bengtsson’s remarkable work to the English-language market with his third novel, A Fairy Tale, which was a finalist for the Danish Radio Literature Prize for Best Novel of the Year.
-He lives in Denmark.
+House of Anansi will be debuting Bengtsson’s remarkable work in English with his third novel, A Fairy Tale.

 Charlotte Barslund is a Scandinavian translator.
-She has translated novels by Karin Fossum, Per Petterson, Carsten Jensen, Sissel-Jo Gazan, Thomas Enger, and Mikkel Birkegaard as well as a wide range of classic and contemporary plays.
-She translated Peter Adolphsen’s Machine in 2008.
+She has translated novels by Karin Fossum, Per Petterson, Carsten Jensen, Sissel-Jo Gazan, Thomas Enger, and Mikkel Birkegaard, as well as many classic and contemporary plays.
 She lives in the U.K.